-Throughout history, business and tradesmen have been responsible for much innovation in technology (that would not occur without it), economic growth, and prosperity.
+Throughout history, businesses and tradesmen have been responsible for much innovation in technology (that would not occur without it), economic growth, and prosperity.
 All parties benefit from business relationships.

 In this article, we explain: